cytoscape/cytoscape-manual/docs/Programmatic_Access_to_Cytoscape_Features_Scripting.md

 [JavaScript](https://en.wikipedia.org/wiki/JavaScript).
 Such languages enable complex Cytoscape-centric workflows or the integration of Cytoscape into larger workflows.
 Cytsocape enables progamatic access to both its Commands and Functions via its CyREST interface.

 By default, the CyREST interface is enabled and available on TCP/IP port 1234.
-To verify this, start a web browser on your Cytoscape workstation and surf to either http://localhost:1234/v1/ or http://localhost:1234/v1/commands.
+To verify this, start a web browser on your Cytoscape workstation and navigate to either **http://localhost:1234/v1/** or **http://localhost:1234/v1/commands**.
 The first form is a Function that returns basic Cytoscape information as a JSON object:

 ![](_static/images/ProgrammaticAccess/FunctionAPI.png)